ncfavier/config/README.md

-This repository defines almost<sup id=top-almost>[†](#almost)</sup> all of the configuration for my machines running the [NixOS](https://nixos.org/) Linux distribution, including installed programs, configuration files, and running services, in a declarative and reproducible way.
+This repository defines almost<sup id=top-almost>[†](#almost)</sup> all of the configuration for my machines running the [NixOS](https://nixos.org/) Linux distribution, including installed programs, configuration files and running services, in a declarative and reproducible way.

 NixOS is built on top of [Nix](https://nixos.org/manual/nix/stable/#chap-introduction),